 The evaluation versions of BeSpice Wave have the following limitations:

-- Only spice3 raw and CSV (comma separated values) files and VCD (value change dump) files can be parsed.
+- Only spice3 raw files, CSV (comma separated values) files and VCD (value change dump) files can be parsed.
 Spice3 files are generated by open source simulators such as ngspice.
 However commercial simulators also allow to generate output files in this format.
 Check your simulators user guide for the corresponding options.

 Multi dimensional CSV files can only be parsed by our commercial versions.

 - Post processing is only available in our commercial versions.

 - The browser of the evaluation version of our software is not configurable.
 It doesn’t allow to apply filters.

 - Annotations are not available in the evaluation version.